ENSWaP/enswap.github.io/_posts/2023-05-02-the-enswap-hour-6.md

 **How to prepare and protect?**

 You are invited by our team to an unconventional ENSWaP Hour.
-As we are just back from our conference [Communicating Our Humanity](https://enswap.org/2023/03/communicating-our-humanity-hermmes-conference/), we would like to give you the opportunity to watch the film KidsOnTech(<https://kidsontech.film>) that fits well into the topic of our event in Italy.
+As we are just back from our conference Communicating Our Humanity(<https://enswap.org/2023/03/communicating-our-humanity-hermmes-conference/>), we would like to give you the opportunity to watch the film KidsOnTech(<https://kidsontech.film>) that fits well into the topic of our event in Italy.

 Please, register below for the viewing.
 The film will be accessible to watch for free from 5-7 May 2023 (these dates relate to the CET timezone), whenever you have the time within this period.
 You will receive the link to watch the film on 4 May.
 You will be able to choose from the subtitles that are available while logging in.